 Some of the most common certifications for those in the field include Certified Analytics Professional (CAP), EMC: Data Science Associate (EMCDSA), SAS Certified Predictive Modeler, and Cloudera Certified Professional: Data Scientist (CCP-DS).
 The various certifications are for specific competencies in the field.

 Now is a perfect time to enter the field, as many of the Data Scientists working have only been doing so for less than four years.
 This is simply because the field is so new.
 Getting into big data and analytics now is like getting into the ground floor of a vibrant and growing area of technology.

 Many professionals who are working in the field today have more than one role in their job.
 They may act as researchers, who are entrusted with mining company data for information.
 They may also be involved with business management.
 Around 40% of professionals work in this capacity.
 Others work in creative and development roles.
 Being versatile and being able to take on various roles can make a person more valuable to the team.

 Being willing to work in a variety of fields can help, too.
-While the technology field accounts for 41% of the jobs in data science currently, it is proving to be important in other areas too.
+While the technology field accounts for 41% of the jobs in data science currently, it is proving to be important in other areas also.
 This includes marketing, corporate, consulting, healthcare, financial services, government, and gaming.

 Add More Skills

 To become more attractive to the hiring companies, those who are in the big data and analytics field can work toward adding more skills by taking additional courses.
 Some of the options to consider include: